Jacob-Stevens-Haas/mitosis/README.md

 9. Save the experiments results (in metadata folder)

 In step 3, `mitosis` attempts to create a unique and reproduceable string from each parameter value.
+This is essential, since it strikes at the heart of what reproducibility means when talking about experiments.
-This is tricky, since most python objects are mutable and/or have their `id()` stored in their string representation.
-So lists must be sorted, dicts must be ordered, and function and method arguments must be wrapped in a class with and a custom `__str__()` attribute.
+It's also hard, since most python objects are mutable and/or have their `id()` stored in their string representation.
+So lists must be sorted, dicts must be ordered, and function and method arguments must have their `__str__()` attribute replaced.
 This is imperfectly done, see the **Reproduceability ** section for comments on the edge cases where `mitosis` will either treat the same parameter as a new variant, or treat two different parameters as having the same value.